 He remembered that even the lowest servant in his father's house had a better life than the life he was living away from his father's house.
-He thought to himself, food to spare, and here I am starving to death."
+He thought to himself, "How many of my father's hired servants have food to eat and to spare, and here I am starving to death."